 Models included in the Quick line exhibit the qualities of a hybrid e-bike.
 It’s great for zipping across town without having to mind going off-roading in gravel and dirt trails.
 Notably, it runs on a rear hub system, which most probably led to the relative budget-friendliness of most models in it.
 Also, it limits the model’s off-trailing capabilities, for sure.
 We wouldn’t be using it to conquer steeper than normal hills any time soon.

 The battery, which is integrated into the frame, is always a plus especially if you want your e-bike to look like a regular bike as much as possible.
-If we’re going to highlight the SL 2, its main strengths are its light weight, agility, and easy, responsive handling.
-Other than that, it’s pretty standard in riding range, topping only at an average 47 miles.
+If we’re going to highlight the SL 2, its main strengths are its lightweight, agility, and easy, responsive handling.
+Other than that, it’s pretty standard in riding range, topping only at an average of 47 miles (75 km).

 Cannondale SuperSix EVO Product Line